modiox/modiox/README.md

 <h2 align="left">Hi 👋!
-My name is Modi Alyalak, and I'm an aspiring full-stack developer, from Saudi Arabia.
-Nice To meet you! </h2>
+My name is Modi Alyalak, and I'm an aspiring full-stack developer, from Saudi Arabia. </h2>

 ###